ShadowBumble/shadowbumble.github.io/_posts/2024-10-31-osepreview.md

 Before we start with the review of the course let's address a concern that is on the mind of a lot of aspiring students.

 Aspiring students often read questions on various forums or discord servers regarding the validity or age of the course materials.
-While it is true that no major updates have been done to OSEP; that are comparable to the ["Big 2023 OSCP Overhaul"](https://www.offsec.com/blog/pen-200-2023/) or the more recent [introduction of OSCP+](https://www.offsec.com/blog/everything-you-need-to-know-about-the-oscp-plus/), there are smaller iterative updates to the individual learning modules within the course as recent as August 2024.
+While it is true that no major updates have been done to OSEP; that are comparable to the ["Big 2023 OSCP Overhaul"](https://www.offsec.com/blog/pen-200-2023/) or the more recent [introduction of OSCP+](https://www.offsec.com/blog/everything-you-need-to-know-about-the-oscp-plus/), there are smaller iterative updates to the individual learning modules within the course and even adding new learning modules as recent as a Few days ago (October 2024).

 Maybe it's also good to address that the _Advanced Evasion Techniques and Breaching Defenses_ is not a copy paste this command or this piece of code course, that you might expect from previous courses.
 Often you see courses that are learning you a specific technique and a specific way how to perform that specific technique, but what if you are in a situation where that specific way of executing is not possible but the technique itself could still be of value ?
 That is the space where I think the _Advanced Evasion Techniques and Breaching Defenses_ fits the best.
 The course will not introduce you to the latest exploits and how to execute them or how to do a modern EDR evasions instead it will teach you the concepts for advanced evasion and bypass techniques and how to execute these technique's successfully in a hardened environment.